Devon Philharmonic Orchestra

 The South West's most exhilarating sound

 Devon Philharmonic Orchestra is one of the South West's leading symphony orchestras.
-Musical Director Leo Geyer is an inspiring professional conductor based in London.
 The orchestra gives three major concerts each season, often involving professional soloists and local choirs, and in addition contributes to the musical life of Exeter with events such as chamber concerts and collaborations with other organisations.

 The orchestra was founded in 1967 as the Exeter Music Group, and since that time has grown to the full-scale symphony orchestra which exists today.
 In 2019, the orchestra relaunched as the Devon Philharmonic Orchestra, to reflect its more contemporary style and approach.